Skip to content

 Impact: Promote gender equality through reforestation projects that provide training, fair wages, and leadership roles for women in rural communities.

-Recommended Key Elements: Gender Equality (12 Projects), Education (14 Projects), Social Inclusion (17 Projects).
+Recommended Project Lists: Gender Equality (12 Projects), Education (14 Projects), Social Inclusion (17 Projects).

 Ecosystems thrive on balance.
 Clean air, fertile soil, and stable climates depend on healthy landscapes.
 Decades of depletion have disrupted Earth’s delicate balance, but nature is resilient.
 The sooner we act, the stronger nature’s ability to heal will be.